-Over the years I’ve tried so many different types (tetracycline, doxycycline, and minocycline–and those are just the oral versions) to clear up my skin, whether from acne or dermatitis...and none of them has ever worked long-term.
+Over the years I’ve tried so many different types (tetracycline, doxycycline, and minocycline — and those are just the oral versions) to clear up my skin, whether from acne or dermatitis... and none of them have ever worked long-term.
 In fact, they’ve ended up making my skin worse over time.

 Who cares about bad breath as long as you have good skin, am I right?
-All joking aside, garlic is must for overall wellness–especially in the skincare department–thanks to the compound allicin.
+Garlic is must for overall wellness — especially in the skincare department — thanks to the compound allicin.
 Allicin, which naturally occurs when a garlic clove is crushed, has been shown to be more powerful than penicillin and tetracycline in terms of fighting bacterial and fungal infections.
 Seriously.
 Garlic also has anti-microbial, antiparasitic, anti-inflammatory, and antioxidant properties.
 That might sound like a lot of anti, but it’s totally pro-glow.

 If you’ve been prescribed antibiotics for a skin issue and are considering your options, you might want to give garlic a try first.
 You can always add more garlic to the dishes you cook, but you’ll get the most out of this natural antibiotic by eating raw cloves.
 Don’t have the stomach for it?
 Odor-free garlic capsules to the rescue!

 The body absorbs pure oregano oil more efficiently than oregano oil capsules, so if you want the full benefits, you unfortunately have to deal with the full taste.
-Grab a bottle of oregano oil, and try this trick every morning.
+Grab a bottle of oregano oil, and try this trick every morning for 10 days.
 Lift your tongue and place 3 - 5 drops of oregano oil underneath; swallow immediately and wash down with a glass of water, keeping your tongue raised the entire time.
 The oregano oil totally bypasses your taste buds!
 You’re welcome.